Waga43/gd-utils-noport/README.md

 - Command line execution `git clone https://github.com/iwestlin/gd-utils && cd gd-utils` clone and switch to this project folder
 - **Run `npm install --unsafe-perm=true --allow-root` to install dependencies**, some dependencies may require a proxy environment to download, so the previous configuration is required

 If an error occurs during installation, please switch the nodejs version to v12 and try again.
-If there is a message like 'Error: not found: make' in the error message, it means your command line environment is missing the make command, you can refer to [here](https://askubuntu.com/questions/192645/make-command-not-found)Or directly google search `Make Command Not Found`
+If there is a message like 'Error: not found: make' in the error message, it means your command line environment is missing the make command, you can refer to [here](https://askubuntu.com/questions/192645/make-command-not-found) Or directly google search `Make Command Not Found`

 If there is `better-sqlite3` in the error message, first execute `npm config set unsafe-perm=true` Then `rm -rf node_module` deletes the dependent directory, and finally try to install `npm i`.